robertdouglasmorrison/Sanger.Deconvolution/README.md

 1. One or more sanger chromatogram .AB1 files

-2. A named vector of 11aa character strings defined in the body of the R markdown script, that defines the mutations of interest.
+2. A named vector of 11aa character strings, defined explicitly in the body of the R markdown script, that defines the mutations of interest.

-3. A character string of DNA that roughly spans the expected nucleotide region of the sanger chromatogram, in coding strand reading frame, such that it translates to the expected portion of the referenece protein.
+3. A character string of DNA, defined explicitly in the body of the R markdown script, that roughly spans the expected nucleotide region of the sanger chromatogram, in the coding strand reading frame, such that it correctly translates to the expected portion of the referenece protein.